darrenjacoby/sage-starter/README.md

 # reusecss

-Config and utility driven proof of concept using Sass tools for highly reusable CSS.
+Config and utility driven proof of concept using [sass-tools](https://github.com/soberwp/sass-tools) for highly reusable CSS.

 ## Installation